 Select to open the Configurator's HELP system and for an explanation of how to use the F1 key to get context-sensitive help for a Configurator page, field, or button About...

-Select to display Configurator version, copyright, and protection information Not active when a configuration has not yet been opened.
+Select to display Configurator version, copyright, and protection information Not active when a REPORT preview is being displayed.
+Not active when a configuration has not yet been opened.
 3 Only active when a REPORT preview is being displayed.